joshayoung/csharp-testing-types/README.md

 * Test the outer interface not how it is implemented.
   * Now we can change how the method is implemented without breaking our test.
     * Only thing that cannot change is the actual return value.
+* By testing only the interface, changing our method's implementation will not break our test.

 #### Incoming Command:
 * Here I test for side-effects.
 * These side-effects should be public.
-* They should be direct (the last ruby class involved).
+* They should be direct (the last class involved).

 #### Sent-to-Self
 * These a private methods.